A HISTORY OF THE TUDOR WARSHIP MARY ROSE

 Officers ate from pewter dishes and bowls.
 Ordinary sailors used wooden bowls and tankards.
 Everybody carried a knife but there were no forks.
 You used your fingers.

 In their spare time sailors played games like backgammon and nine men's morris.
 Music was popular with all classes in the 16th century.
-On board Mary Rose tabor pipes and a tabor (a drum) were found.
+On board Mary Rose tabor pipes and a drum were found.
 So were fiddles and a shawm (the ancestor of the oboe).

 The Barber-Surgeon on board the Mary Rose

 On board Mary Rose was a barber-surgeon, with his own cabin.
-He cut hair, he pulled teeth and he performed simple operations such as amputations and setting broken bones.
+He pulled teeth and performed simple operations such as amputations and setting broken bones.

 In Tudor times medicine was dominated by the theory of the four humours.
 People believed that the body was made up of four humours or liquids.
 They were phlegm, blood, yellow bile and black bile.
 If a person had too much of one humour they fell ill.
 For instance if a person had a fever he must have too much blood.
 The treatment was to cut the patient and let him bleed.